slyall/www-darkmere/content/linux.conf.au_guide.md

 should be in your registration pack and/or online.
 Remember to be careful with security of your wireless connection.
 Wired access may not be available.

-Attempting to crack the conference network or other people's computers will result in you being thrown out of the conference or even arrested.
+Attempting to crack the conference network or other people's computers will result in you being thrown out of the conference or even reported to the police.

 ### Chat platforms